General Services Administration

-If you work in DC and do not have a locker assigned to you, email email@example.com to request a locker in the 4th floor infill area.
+If you work in DC and do not have a locker assigned to you, email email@example.com to request a locker on the 3rd floor, wing one.

 GSA has a small canteen on the first floor for snacks, yogurts, and coffee.
 Hours are: Monday, 7am-2pm; Tuesday-Thursday, 7am-3pm; Friday, 7am-2pm.

-The DC fridge is cleaned out monthly on Fridays (dates are posted on the fridge), and all food (including containers) is thrown out.
+The DC fridge is cleaned out bi-monthly on Fridays (dates are posted on the fridge), and all food (including containers) is thrown out.

 There is another fund for purchasing boxes of tissues in the winter months.
 Ask in #dc if you want to contribute.

 The water cooler is reserved for those who have contributed to the water cooler fund.
 Contact information for joining is on the cooler itself.
 Please remember to bring your own cup.
 In addition, there are water fountains by the bathrooms.